targoninc/botanika-web/README.md

 docker-compose down
 ```

-The PostgreSQL database will be initialized with the schema defined in `src/api/database/db_setup.sql`.
-The database data will be persisted in a Docker volume.
+The PostgreSQL database will be initialized with the schema defined in [db_setup.sql](src/api/database/db_setup.sql).

-The application is configured to automatically initialize the database if it's fresh.
-It will wait for the database to be ready before starting, and then run the initialization script if needed.
-This ensures that the application always has the required database tables available.

 ### Database Configuration